Ranong: Education

+Religion

+There are two active temples, where Theravada Buddhism is practised by local residents:

 Climate

 Ranong has a tropical monsoon climate (Köppen climate classification Am).
 There is little variation in the temperature throughout the year, although the pre-monsoon months (February to April) are somewhat hotter in the day.
 However, Ranong's position to the west of the Tenasserim Hills means that the monsoon season's rains are greatly amplified, resulting in torrential rains from May until October, and significant rainfall in the transition months of April and November.

 Transportation

 Phet Kasem Road (Thailand Route 4) runs through the city.
 Ranong Airport is about 24 km south of town.

 The Port Authority of Thailand operates the Ranong Port, which is Thailand's principal Indian Ocean port.
 In 2008, the Ranong human-smuggling incident resulted in 54 deaths.

+Several ferries are connecting to Kawthaung, Myanmar, which can be accessed by foreigners without visa.
+There also is a boat from Ranong to the Burmese resort island Thahtay Kyun.